 Others in the community did not share that sentiment.
 Since April 13, Costa claims he has had 15 rainbow flags stolen from his property.
 In the first incident, Costa says, more than one individual came onto his property, cut the zip ties holding the flag up and stole it.
-Costa wrote another letter to Camp informing him of the theft.

 Shortly after the second letter, Costa spotted some teenagers on the hill near his house and yelled at them to get down.
 He also saw another group sitting in a truck up the road from his house.
 He informed them that he had called the police and they should leave.
 Two weeks later, the flag was stolen yet again.

 After the first several incidents, Costa decided to grease the flag pole and put baling wire around it.
 The flag, which is not strung up by any rope, is merely attached to the top of the flag pole, so those wishing to steal it must climb the pole or break it down.